goebelclara/Rental_Flask_App/README.md

 Clara G.

 ## Project description:
-The rental market in London is subject to high demand for accommodation, frequently at short notice, and is tightly controlled by professional landlords or real estate companies with long-term experience surrounding the dynamics of the rental market.
+The rental market in London is subject to high demand for accommodation, frequently at short notice, and is tightly controlled by professional landlords or real estate companies with long-term experience surrounding the market dynamics.
 This causes a fundamental power imbalance between landlords and prospective tenants: Tenants frequently cannot reliably determine whether they are paying a fair amount for an accommodation.<br>
 To address this challenge, I have developed an application providing prospective tenants with valuable information in just one click.
 Tenants can gain insights surrounding a given postcode and rental listings in this area through a visually appealing dashboard.
 Moreover, both tenants and landlords can enter the details of a given listing they are seeking to rent or let and receive a real-time estimate of its fair market value based on cutting-edge machine learning algorithms.<br>
 This application was developed using Flask, AWS Lambda, AWS ECR, Docker, Spark, an AWS Postgres database, and Airflow.